Helionster/JS-Project/README.md

     ![plot](./Wireframe.png)

 Technologies, Libraries, APIs:
     I plan on using https://wellcaffeinated.net/PhysicsJS/ to apply gravity to my projectiles.
 I plan on using https://itch.io/game-assets to apply sprites and texture to my game.
+I will also be using https://www.w3schools.com/jsref/api_canvas.asp, canvas API to generate curves for my projectiles.

 Implementation Timeline
     Friday Afternoon & Weekend: Implement the shooting functionality and correct gravity implemention.
 Register the hits on enemy tanks and decrease health.